-Ethiopian-born, Canadian-raised rapper Naya Ali is an award-winning rap & hip-hop artist who burst onto the scene in 2017 with her first EP Higher Self.
+Ethiopian-born, Canadian-raised rapper Naya Ali is a rap & hip-hop artist who burst onto the scene with her debut EP Higher Self (2018).
 Assertive in her raspy deliveries and exceptional flow, she is quickly noticed for her unique vocal tone and ability to move in and out of flow pockets skillfully.
+In 2022, Godspeed: Elevated, the second part of a two-album project, earned her the English Album of the Year award at ADISQ and the Rap Album of the Year award at the GAMIQ.

 Ethiopian-born, Canadian-raised rapper Naya Ali is an award-winning hip hop artist who exploded onto the scene in 2018 with her debut EP Higher Self.
 Known for her assertive, raspy delivery and exceptional flow, Ali quickly captured attention with her distinctive vocal tone and ability to move in and out of flow pockets skillfully.